-This article provides a list of source files you'll need to create, or lines you can use in an existing sources.list file, if you wish to be able to install and update UniFi on your Debian or Ubuntu system via APT.
+This article provides a list of source files you'll need to create, or lines you can use in an existing sources.list file, if you wish to be able to install and update the UniFi controller on your Debian or Ubuntu system via APT.
 That is the most common method for package updates and installs for these OS.
-The repo structure should be permanent, but if there are any changes they will be pointed out both in the release posts, as well as this article.
+The repo structure should be permanent, but if there are any changes they will be pointed out in the release posts.

 Table of Contents